Catherine L. Fisk, Secretary

 Catherine L. Fisk is Chancellor’s Professor of Law at the University of California, Irvine.
 An expert in labor and employment law, Professor Fisk has authored three books: Labor Law in the Contemporary Workplace (with Cameron, Corrada, Dau-Schmidt & Malin, West Publishing Co., 2008), Labor Law Stories (with Laura J. Cooper, Foundation Press, 2005) and Working Knowledge: Employee Innovation and the Rise of Corporate Intellectual Property, 1800-1930 (University of North Carolina Press, 2009).

-An Le has been a longtime advocate for low-income workers’ rights, with such groups at the Koreatown Immigrant Workers’ Alliance and the Service Employees International Union (SEIU), Local 1877, a union representing over 25,000 building service workers throughout California and well known for its groundbreaking “Justice for Janitors” campaign.
-Ms. Le is currently on the staff of the Asian Pacific American Legal Center.
+An Le has been a longtime advocate for low-income workers’ rights, with such groups at the Koreatown Immigrant Workers’ Alliance and the Service Employees International Union (SEIU), Local 1877, a union representing over 25,000 building service workers throughout California and well-known for its groundbreaking “Justice for Janitors” campaign.
+Currently, she is a Research Analyst at the Service Employees International Union, United Healthcare Workers-West.
+Before this, she worked as Community Engagement Project Director at Asian Americans Advancing Justice-Los Angeles (formerly the Asian Pacific American Legal Center).
 Ms. Le has worked in the anti-human trafficking project at the Legal Aid Foundation of Los Angeles and was a legal fellow at Koreatown Immigrant Worker Advocates (KIWA), an organization that fights to improve the conditions of low-wage immigrant workers in Los Angeles’ Koreatown neighborhood through worker empowerment, industry-based organizing, and advocacy.

 Clare Pastore is a Professor at USC Law School and teaches courses including Civil Procedure, Professional Responsibility, Poverty Law, Administrative Law, and the Access to Justice practicum, while continuing to practice as a leading member of the California public interest community.
 Professor Pastore is also Of Counsel to the ACLU Foundation of Southern California, where she was Senior Counsel from 2004 to 2007.
 She serves as co-chair of the California State Bar Access to Justice Commission’s Model Statute Task Force and is a member of the Amicus Briefs Committee and Professional Responsibility and Ethics Committee of the Los Angeles County Bar.